KachiAlex/elderx/UNIVERSAL_CALL_FUNCTIONALITY_SUMMARY.md

 # Universal Call Functionality Implementation

 ## Overview
-Successfully implemented incoming and outgoing call functionality across **ALL user dashboards** in the ElderX platform.
+Successfully implemented incoming and outgoing call functionality across **ALL user dashboards** in the Care Master platform.
 Every user type can now receive calls from other users, establishing a comprehensive communication system.

 ## Dashboards Updated (6 Major Dashboards)